-- Many of the hazardous chemicals that Motorola can expect to be using when the Hazard Communication standard takes effect will have no security implications.
+- Many of the hazardous chemicals that Motorola can expect to be using when the Hazard Communication standard takes effect [Note: HCS 1986 took effect May 26, 1986] will have no security implications.
 Therefore, Motorola will be required to comply with the hazard disclosure requirements regarding those substances.

 - Downstream employers receiving hazardous chemicals subject to DOD security regulations from Motorola would also, most likely, be DOD contractors.
 They would, therefore, be subject to the same security requirements while working with the chemicals, and subject to the same notification requirements (see point 2, above) when delivering products to the Defense Department.

 - The Industrial Security Manual (see paragraph 5(c)) specifies that "Contractors shall ensure that classified information is furnished or disclosed only to authorized persons."
 (See paragraph 3(e).)
 It is the "need to know" (see paragraph 3(bg)) which determines access to classified information.
 This need to know permits contractors to disclose classified information to their employees so they can "perform tasks or services essential to the fulfillment of a classified contract or program."
 Defense contractor employees must safeguard any classified information which they obtain in the course of their work.
 (See paragraph 5 (f).)
 Employees' access to classified information is conditioned by satisfaction of the Industrial Security Manual's security clearance procedures.
 (See paragraphs 5, 20 and 22).

 There may be circumstances when security requirements will preclude disclosing the identity of a hazardous chemical to employees.
 Motorola would inform its DOD contract officer as to the particular situation arousing concern.